 For the 2021 grant cycle, there will be $5,000 in available funds.
 Nonprofits can apply for up to $5,000.
 Funds will be available in August 2021 and may be used through July 2022.

 The Emerging Philanthropists Fund Grants Committee will review and narrow down the applications and select up to five finalists.
 Of the finalists, based on funding available, the Emerging Philanthropists Fund membership will then vote on one or several recipients.
 Recipients will be notified in August of 2021.

 Audrey Kamm, Vice Chair

 David Wiest , Immediate Past Chair

-Dream Center Peoria is the 2019 Emerging Philanthropists Fund Grant Recipient.
+Dream Center Peoria was the 2019 Emerging Philanthropists Fund Grant Recipient.
 They were awarded $4,500 to support their “DCP Coffee Program”.
 As part of their Jobs Skills After-School Program, professional volunteers mentor the participants who roast, package, and sell their own line of coffee.
 “It’s coffee with a purpose.”

 Click here to download the Emerging Philanthropists Fund Grant Guidelines to review prior to applying for an Emerging Philanthropists Fund Grant.